D I H Y P H - hyphenation installation

 DHTESTX nn <DHnn.TXT or:

-DHTESTUC nn a <DHnn.TXT (for UNICODE only !)
+DHTESTUC nn <DHnn.TXT (for UNICODE only !)

 Results should be identical - otherwise you have a problem !